 What app has been a hit all the way through 2020?
 Zoom, right?
 It doesn’t take long to understand why Apple updated its Facetime first before all other apps.
 It’s been fairly neglected in the previous years.

 However, Apple has gone for social rather than business features, a smart move given the dominance of Microsoft and Zoom in that market.
-So, FaceTime gets SharePlay, a new feature that allows you to watch movies and TV programmes, listen to music, or share your screen with friends on a FaceTime call.
-Playback controls are synchronized so everyone is watching the same thing at the same time, and volume dips automatically when someone speaks.
-When you listen to music, everyone can see what tracks are coming next, and anyone can add songs to the list.
+So, FaceTime gets SharePlay, a new feature that allows you to watch movies and TV programs, listen to music, or share your screen with friends on a FaceTime call.
+Playback controls are synchronized, so everyone is watching the same thing at the same time, and volume dips automatically when someone speaks.
+Everyone can see what tracks are coming next when you listen to music, and anyone can add songs to the list.

 Something spatial for you

-FaceTime also gets spatial audio, which makes voices sound like they’re coming from the place on the screen where the person talking is positioned.
-And there are new mic modes that can either isolate your voice and reduce background noise, or allow ambient noise to be heard.
+FaceTime also gets spatial audio, making voices sound like they’re coming from the place on the screen where the person talking is positioned.
+And there are new mic modes that can either isolate your voice and reduce background noise or allow ambient noise to be heard.
 A grade view allows you to see everyone on screen at once, as you can with Zoom and Teams, and if you have an M1 Mac, Portrait mode blurs the background and focuses on you.